jeena/Bungloo/README.markdown

 Tentia
 =======

-Tentia is a slim Tent client for OS X written in mostly JavaScript.
+Tentia is a slim Tent client for OS X and Linux written in mostly JavaScript.

 For more info check out the Wiki page: https://github.com/jeena/Tentia/wiki